ldidry/etherpad-admin/README.md

 #Etherpad-admin

 Etherpad-admin is an interface which lists all the existing pads in an [Etherpad-lite](https://github.com/ether/etherpad-lite) installation, allows you to delete pads, create pads and get some informations about the pads.
+You can also manage templates for new pads : set texts and reuse them for creating pads.

 ![Screenshot](https://raw.github.com/ldidry/etherpad-admin/master/demo.png)